 The Orgasm Gap Matters More Than The Wage Gap

-The best part about being a woman in 2017 is having whatever kind of sex you want, with whoever you want, and no one will burn you alive for witchcraft!
+The best part about being a woman in the 21st century is having whatever kind of sex you want, with whoever you want, and no one will burn you alive for witchcraft!

 It helps you weed out the douchebags faster, and we have the medical technology to both prevent and cure most STD’s or unwanted pregnancy.
 It’s almost perfect!

 But, it’s not enough.
 I know I’m whining, but in addition to all the exciting sex, we women were hoping we could maybe also orgasm.

 The orgasm gap matters more than the wage gap.
 For one thing, the math is easier to understand.
 Women are simply not coming as often as men.

 I believe the wage gap is real…it’s just that every time someone tries to explain it to me the roof of my mouth starts to itch and it’s hard to focus.
 Here a man explains why the gender wage gap is real.

 There are lots of smart sounding people who seem to believe that the statistics about the wage gap are troubling, or silly.
 Sometimes I find myself on the fence.
 Here a woman explains why the gender wage gap is not real.

 The orgasm gap feels less theoretical to me.
 I am 30 years old and just learned how to cum this year.
 That is both pathetic and common.

 Part of the reason I couldn’t finish is my fault, I’m a control freak and I invested a huge chunk of energy learning how to disassociate during performative sex, which is what sex work is.
 But the other reasons I, and millions of other women, couldn’t figure it out is because we, as a culture, don’t want women to orgasm.